-- Anvilicious: The book definitely, the author constantly places little essays about the nature of art of Communism or what have you in the mouths of his characters.
+- Anvilicious: The book definitely, the author constantly places little essays about the nature of art or Communism or what have you in the mouths of his characters.

-- Award Snub: Although it did very well at the Oscars, earning 10 nominations and winning 5 of them, Omar Sharif was not nominated for Best Actor (despite the fact that he WON the Golden Globe that year).
-Julie Christie actually won Best Actress that year, but not for this film (instead, she managed to get it for John Schlesinger's Darling).
-Tom Courtenay also lost out for Best Supporting Actor
+- Award Snub: Although it did very well at the Oscars, earning ten nominations and winning five of them, Omar Sharif was not nominated for Best Actor (despite the fact that he WON the Golden Globe that year).
+Julie Christie actually won Best Actress that year, but not for this film (instead, she managed to get it for Darling).
+Tom Courtenay also lost out for Best Supporting Actor.

-- Critical Dissonance: Despite being a colossal box office hit, most critics hated Zhivago during its initial release.
+- Critical Dissonance: Despite Zhivago being a colossal box office hit, most critics hated it during its initial release.
 Its reputation has improved over time, however.

 - One-Scene Wonder: The Anarchist being sent to the gulag.
 He chastises the other passengers, saying they are the slaves.
 Played by none other than Klaus Kinski (For a Few Dollars More, Aguirre, the Wrath of God, Fitzcarraldo).